 The conformity of production procedures shall comply with those set out in the Agreement, Appendix 2 (E/ECE/324-E/ECE/TRANS/505/Rev.2), with the following requirements:

 9.1.
+Part I

 The retreading production unit approved according to this Regulation shall conform to the requirements set out in paragraph 6.

-9.2.
+9.1.2.
 The holder of the approval shall ensure that, at least the following number of tyres, representative of the range being produced, is checked and tested as prescribed in this Regulation: